LaunchCode-Education-Archived/gis-devops-OLD/week04/project/README.md

 ## Bonus Missions

 If you complete the studio early, here are some bonus missions to go after:
 1. Add ESLint to your project and ensure that all of your JavaScript meets the standards defined by the AirBNB standards.
+(Hint: Review the instructions for the [ESLint Airwaze Walkthrough](../../walkthroughs/eslint-airwaze))